IDHEAP-UnitePolsoc/coffeeread/README.md

 Oct 6: Rehm, Philipp.
 (2020).
 The Future of Welfare State Politics.
 Political Science Research and Politics.

+Oct 13: Przeworski, Adam.
+(2020).
+What Have I Learned from Marx and What Still Stands?
+Politics & Society.

 TBD: Achen, C. H. (2005).
 Let’s put garbage-can regressions and garbage-can probits where they belong.
 Conflict Management and Peace Science, 22(4):327–339.